 Please keep my story anonymous.

 I call for all public figures of this community to take a stand.
 Teachers that abuse the power they hold in student-teacher relationships should not be allowed to teach.
-Sexual predators should not be leading teacher trainings, or headline yoga festivals, or grace the covers of yoga magazines.
+Sexual predators should not be leading teacher trainings, or headlining yoga festivals, or gracing the covers of yoga magazines.
 Men that take advantage of the vulnerability of this practice do not belong in our community.

 Please share this post.
 And from this moment on, if you see something… Say something!
 I hope this movement empowers us all to speak up from a place of truth.